ChoCoBo1712/guitar-custom-shop/README.md

 Not confirmed user | Authenticated user without confirmed email that has reduced access rights Client | Authenticated user
 Maker | Authenticated user
-Admin | Authenticated user with it's own exclusive and an access to pages dedicated to any other role
+Admin | Authenticated user with it's own exclusive rights and an access to pages dedicated to any other role

 ### Guest ###
 * Has access to home page